 What I don’t understand is: if God believes rest is important, why was sleep so hard to come by for that 6 weeks?
 I’ve asked God this question multiple times and still without an answer.

 The problem with my expectations is when difficulty remains and it’s not letting up, I find myself being discouraged, despondent and despairing.

 Why doesn’t God come through for me?

 Most of us are familiar with the story of Job in the Bible.
-Job was a rich, believing man who was living a good life, but he was struck with difficulty after difficulty.
+Job was a rich, believing man.
+He lived a good life, but he was struck with difficulty after difficulty.
 He never wavered in his faith.
 Job is the model we should be following when our own lives are hit with a problem.

 8 Then the Lord asked Satan, “Have you noticed my servant Job?
 He is the finest man in all the earth.
 He is blameless—a man of complete integrity.
 He fears God and stays away from evil.”

 9 Satan replied to the Lord, “Yes, but Job has good reason to fear God.10 You have always put a wall of protection around him and his home and his property.
 You have made him prosper in everything he does.
 Look how rich he is!
 11 But reach out and take away everything he has, and he will surely curse you to your face!”

 12 “All right, you may test him,” the Lord said to Satan.
 “Do whatever you want with everything he possesses, but don’t harm him physically.”
 So Satan left the Lord’s presence (Job 1:8-12, NLT).

 Satan ended up taking everything from Job.
 His family, livestock and his health.
 The last verse in this chapter says Job didn’t sin by blaming God for all his loss.